Frequently asked question

 - No marginalisation: Waldorf schools are not closed or isolated from the outside world.
 They do not demand total separation from society or the wider education system.
 Waldorf schools (including the Waldorf School Luxembourg) show themselves publicly through open days or through exhibitions, lectures, performances or concerts in public spaces.

-Waldorf schools issue written reports.
+This is a false statement and a misunderstanding.
+Waldorf schools do issue school reports, only that the reports are written reports as oppose to numerical grade reports.
 Pupils receive individual, detailed learning development reports instead of grades.
 These describe the children's strengths, progress and development potential in detail.
 The aim is not just to measure learning by numbers, but to provide holistic feedback.

-Grade reports can be issued to students when they leave the school.
+However, grade reports can be issued to students when they leave the school.
 At the Waldorf School Luxembourg, grade reports are issued from the 11th grade onwards.
 After the 11th grade, students have the opportunity to take the two-year Baccalaureate International (more info here).
-As part of the International Baccalaureate programme, students receive numerical certificates.
+As part of the International Baccalaureate programme, students receive grade reports only.

 > Is it true that Waldorf schools are only for the elite?

-No. Waldorf schools are not elite schools, but are open to all children - regardless of their social or financial background.
+No. Waldorf schools are not elite school.
+They are open to all children - regardless of their social or financial background.
 Funding is provided by state subsidies and income-related parental contributions so that no child is excluded for financial reasons.

 Yes, of course!
 Waldorf pupils learn to write right from the start - often using creative and movement-based methods.
 Initially, they write with individually designed letters before moving on to Latin cursive.
 Many Waldorf pupils develop particularly fluent and expressive handwriting.